VectorTensor/MachineLearningNotebooks/README.md

 # Machine Learning Models
-These are the various notebook of the training code used to train the model the model.
+These are the various notebook of the training code used to train the model.
 ## Emotion Classification
 There are two emotion classifier :